floatingtortoise/Personal_Portfolio/README.md

-# Google Software Product Sprint
+# Personal Portfolio

 Welcome!

-This repo contains Bella Li's portfolio and projects in Google Software Product Sprint.
+This repo shows my portfolio's codes

+This website is made with java, html/css/javascript, bootstrap